gregkorossy/Android-Support-Preference-V7-Fix/README.md

 </resources>
 ```

+> **NOTE** that this solution only provides a fix if you need only one color (e.g. you don't have multiple themes with different colors).
+In case you want to define more themes, head to the **Interesting things** part where you can find a solution for this problem.

 **And another bug** is that the PreferenceCategory's text style ~~is *italic* instead of **bold**~~ is not bold.
 In order to fix this, you have to re-define a so-called `Preference_TextAppearanceMaterialBody2` style (this is used by the PreferenceCategory below API level 21) in any of your styles file:

 ```xml